 Use by other staff of derogatory terms and racial or ethnic slurs, verbal abuse, illegal or harassing actions toward you by more senior managers, heavy workload and/or overtime, mandatory shift changes, sexual or co-worker harassment, inappropriate denial of reimbursements or leave, unproven accusations of misconduct, and fear of being unable to perform one’s job are covered circumstances which may give rise to emotional illnesses legitimately under the FECA and the list does not end there.

 Under the D.H. decision issued in 2009, the Employee Compensation Appeals Board clarified for the first time, that managers having an unpleasant time dealing with their subordinates, do in fact have a claimable and compensable issue, if they can prove the substance of their allegations.
-This is the reason why an attorney is behind the acceptance by OWCP of almost all federal employee stress claims: You need factual and medical evidence, collected prepared and organized as required by the FECA, which is a signal part of our expertise at Pines Federal.
+This is the reason why an attorney is behind the acceptance by OWCP of almost all federal employee stress claims: You need factual and medical evidence, collected prepared and organized as required by the FECA, which is a signal part of our expertise at The Law Offices of Eric L. Pines, PLLC.